Graduate Diploma in Family Medicine

 GDFM Tutorials

-The GDFM tutorials are conducted once per quarter (following the conclusion of the 4 workshops) focusing on the theme of the module for that particular quarter.
-Each trainee is assigned to a tutorial group comprising 10-15 trainees, mentored by 2-3 GDFM tutors.
+The GDFM tutorials are conducted once per quarter, following the completion of the 4 workshops.
+Tutorials will focus on the theme of the module for that particular quarter.
+Each trainee will be assigned to a tutorial group consisting of 10–15 trainees, mentored by 2–3 GDFM tutors.
 Trainees are responsible for coordinating with their respective tutors to schedule the tutorial at a mutually agreed location and time.
-Throughout the 2-year course, there are a total of 8 Face-To-Face tutorials, all of which are compulsory.
-Trainees must sign the tutorial attendance sheet to confirm their participation.

 E-Learning & Mini ITE